gardehal/python-playlist/README.md

 ## TODO

 - implement file/folder, Odysee, Rumble fetches
-- option to download and watch (required implement file/folder)
+- option to download and watch (requires implement file/folder)
 - minor print issues and wording/use of IDs
 - tests for core functions like fetch and play?